-DPCP Checklist In The Event Of A Disclosure/Concern
+LDPS Checklist In The Event Of A Disclosure/Concern

-- Listen to the concern being expressed ٠ - If necessary instruct the member of staff expressing the concern to complete a Disclosure form clearly outlining the disclosure or the concerns and reasons for them.
-This must be dated and signed. - Ensure the immediate safety of the child or young person. • - Consult with the Registered Manager (LDPCP), or in their absence the Head of Care (Deputy LDPCP); if for any reason this is not immediately possible proceed as designate to the SES Principal. - Inform the NSCP Child Protection Team initially by telephone through CADS.
-They will from then on provide advice and assistance and will be responsible for co-ordinating the further conduct of the case, including the involvement of MASH if deemed appropriate and necessary. - If the alleged abuse or staff's concerns are directly linked with the young person's home life, then Norfolk Social Services Child Protection Team will pass the case over to the Child Protection Team in the child or young person's home area. - Take no further action without first consulting the Child Protection Team.
-Keep them • informed of any further developments. - It is the responsibility of the Lead Designated Person (or their designate) to inform the • appropriate responsible officer for the child's home district without delay.
-If the child or young person's home district is within Norfolk, the relevant responsible officer should be notified of the circumstances of the case. - Immediately notify Ofsted of a Child Protection referral by completing an Online • Notification of Significant Events form.
+- Listen to the concern being expressed - If necessary instruct the member of staff expressing the concern to complete a Disclosure form clearly outlining the disclosure or the concerns and reasons for them.
+This must be dated and signed. - Ensure the immediate safety of the child or young person. - Consult, where necessary, with the SES Principal. - Inform the SSP Child Protection Team who will provide advice and assistance and will be responsible for co-ordinating the further conduct of the case, including the involvement of MASH if deemed appropriate and necessary. - If the alleged abuse or staff's concerns are directly linked with the young person's home life, then Norfolk Social Services Child Protection Team will pass the case over to the Child Protection Team in the child or young person's home area. - Take no further action without first consulting the Child Protection Team.
+Keep them informed of any further developments. - It is the responsibility of the LDPS to inform the appropriate responsible officer for the young person's home district without delay.
+If the young person's home district is within Suffolk, the relevant responsible officer should be notified of the circumstances of the case.

+- Immediately notify Ofsted of a Child Protection referral by completing an Online Notification of Significant Events form.
 Print the completed Notification of significant events form for the child's file.
-Ofsted is informed of the instigation and outcome of any child protection enquiry. - Make an entry in the Notification of Significant Events book. ٠ - Following the resolution of a CP referral an online Resolution Form must be ٠ completed by the Case Co-Ordinator and will automatically be sent to Ofsted. - Log all contacts and updates on the internal Child Protection timeline. ٠ - If there is an allegation made against a member of staff, this must be referred directly and immediately to the Lead Designated Person who will involve the SES Principal.
+Ofsted is informed of the instigation and outcome of any child protection enquiry. - Make an entry in the Notification of Significant Events book. - Following the resolution of a CP referral an online Resolution Form must be completed and sent to Ofsted. - Log all contacts and updates on the internal Child Protection timeline. - If there is an allegation made against a member of staff, this must be referred directly and immediately to the RSM who will involve the SES Principal.